TheVladdestVlad/TheVladdestVlad.github.io/_posts/HTB/2020-05-07-Bankrobber.md

 And this is what backdoorchecker.php looks like in Burp.
 ![backdoorchecker](/assets/images/HTB/Bankrobber/backdoorchecker.jpg)

-Looking through the code it looks like there are some requirements for the command passed to backdoorchecker.php to be successful:
+Looking through the code it looks like there are three requirements for the command passed to backdoorchecker.php to be successful:
 1. it should be called from localhost (from the webserver).
 2. the command should start with "dir" - the logic behind this is that it would only allow the dir command that's used to list directories in Windows, but this can be bypassed.
 3. the command cannot contain "$(" or "&".